MicroEJ/docs/VEEPortingGuide/eventQueue.rst

    }

    /**
-   * This native method will take the event type as entry and store it in the C world.
+   * This native method will take the event type as an entry and store it in the C world.
    */
    public static native void passTypeToCWorld(int type);